JetBrains/intellij-sdk-docs/topics/intro/content_updates.md

 ## 2025

 ### November
-{#november-25}
+{#january-26}

 Coroutines on EDT and Locks
+:
+Removed most of the content from the [](coroutine_edt_and_locks.md) page.
-: Removed a [page](coroutine_edt_and_locks.md) describing the implicit locking behavior on EDT.
-This approach is obsolete as it was solved internally in the IntelliJ Platform.
+The approach described there is obsolete as it was solved internally in the IntelliJ Platform.
+The page and the error pattern are preserved to confirm that no fixes are needed in plugins.

 ### July
 {#july-25}